roxytools/roxy-stream/README.md

 # Roxy Stream Tool
- THIS IS in BETA please expect issues!
+ THIS IS in BETA please expect issues, and tiktok does **NOT** work currently.

 🎵 Multi-platform music bot with Twitch, YouTube, TikTok support, Spotify integration, and a modern OBS overlay (soon).